Best practices for marketers looking to carve out a presence in a festival property.

-There were no brands attached to the ill-fated Fyre Festival, the “luxury” millennial music experience that abruptly aborted its mission in the Bahamas in April due to lack of infrastructure and funds, among many other issues.
+There were no brands attached to the ill-fated Fyre Festival, the “luxury” millennial music experience that abruptly aborted its mission in the Bahamas due to lack of infrastructure and funds, among many other issues.
 (Phew.)
 Nonetheless, the viral story surrounding the event shined a spotlight on the rapid growth of the festival space, its influence and how marketers should approach a festival partnership, especially a first-time one.

 ESTABLISH YOUR GOALS AHEAD OF TIME